kasparmartens/website/content/home/about.md

 I have a broad interest in Bayesian statistics and machine learning.
 My PhD research focuses on developing probabilistic latent variable models as well as inference techniques with applications to biomedical data.
 I am currently working on extensions of Gaussian Process Latent Variable Models.

+When implementing inference for various models, I like to make use of probabilistic programming frameworks such as Stan and Edward.
 I am also enthusiastic about R and data visualisation.
 I co-organise the [Oxford R user group](https://www.meetup.com/Oxford-R-User-Group/?_cookie-check=YjefwQo7hibpOazc) meetups.

 Prior to the PhD, I studied for BSc and MSc at the University of Tartu in Estonia.
 There I was part of the BIIT research group at the Institute of Computer Science, where I worked on statistical modelling in genomics under the supervision of [Raivo Kolde](https://scholar.google.com/citations?user=IYhbHFMAAAAJ&hl=en) and [Leopold Parts](http://www.sanger.ac.uk/people/directory/parts-leopold).